dorjeduck/mopro/README.md

 ### Customizations

-Some basic customization options are availabe right now.
+Some basic customization options are availabe.

 ```python
 from time import sleep